 "I am NOT a public speaker!
 I HATE public speaking!
 I am a preschool teacher!
 I LOVE teaching preschool!"

 Take a breath.... really!
-Remember the First W in Planning ?!
-Mhmmm....... it's the WHY we are having this graduation program!
-It is to celebrate the children and their year!
+Remember your 'Why'...why you are planning preschool graduation ideas in the first place: It is to celebrate the children and their year!

 Giving a preschool graduation speech is also an opportunity to publicly thank your families for sharing and entrusting their child(ren) with you.